mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ## Intellectual property

 If we're working together on a project where I want to retain intellectual property rights, I'll send you [a contract](https://www.docracy.com/0wceme3njsd/sample-freelance-developer-agreement) to e-sign.
-It declares that I'm purchasing the copyright for the code you write for me.
+It declares that I'm purchasing the copyright to the code you write for me.

 The contract relates specifically to work I pay you to produce, not anything you create outside of your paid hours for me.